India's Everest Organics starts making ingredient for Merck's COVID-19 pill - NewsBreak

 India's Everest Organics starts making ingredient for Merck's COVID-19 pill

-BENGALURU, Oct 12 (Reuters) - India's Everest Organics Ltd (EVER.BO) said on Tuesday it had started making the active pharmaceutical ingredient (API) for a generic version of Merck & Co's (MRK.N) experimental antiviral drug molnupiravir to treat mild to moderate COVID-19.
+BENGALURU (Reuters) -India’s Everest Organics Ltd said on Tuesday it had started making the active pharmaceutical ingredient (API) for a generic version of Merck & Co’s experimental antiviral drug molnupiravir to treat mild to moderate COVID-19.

 Shares of Everest Organics jumped as much as 11.6% after the news came in, and were last up 9.9% at 330 rupees in a weak Mumbai market.